Jordan721/Jordan721/README.md

 # 💫 About Me:
-I am currently a Brooklyn College Student Also a Software Engineer Intern at Year Up United
+I'm currently a student at Brooklyn College and a Software Engineering Intern at Year Up United.

 # 💻 Tech Stack: